aspenmesh/istio-vet/README.md

 ### Local

-When run locally kube config for the kubernetes cluster needs to be mounted inside the container.
+When run locally, kube config for the kubernetes cluster needs to be mounted inside the container.

 ```shell